Raceless-RLS/rls_career_overhaul/ReadMe.md

 - **Reworked Dealerships**: Car dealerships and categories have been reworked.
 - **Increased Inventory**: More cars available at each dealership.
 - **Faster Refresh**: Cars refresh more quickly in dealerships.
+- **Wider Price Range**: Vehicles now have a wider range of prices, making it possible to get a good deal and sell a car for a profit.
+- **Vehicle Valuation and Depreciation**: Vehicles are valued and depreciate differently, making them not as cheap due to still being fully functional.

 #### Dealership Lore